 What you don’t know about what your employees are doing behind your back can destroy your business.
 Enter predictive insider risk management tools.

 We all want to trust our staff.
 After all, we went through a long and expensive process to hire them, get them up to speed, and set them on the path to achieving our aligned goals.

-What happens when those goals start to diverge though?
+What happens when those goals start to diverge?
 What happens when an employee decides to jump ship for higher pay or a change of scenery?
 It would be ideal if when that happens, both parties leave feeling sad for the loss and optimistic about the future.
 Sometimes that isn’t the reality though.

 When I was a young guy, maybe 8 or 9, I would go visit my dad at work on occasion.
 This was always a great time.
 I loved the noise and smells of the machinery in the plant, and the nice receptionist lady that always gave me a candy.
 That lady and some other staff would come to dinners at our home on occasion.
 They sometimes attended family outings.
 It was very much a family business and they were very much part of the family.
 It wasn’t until my early twenties when I saw the nice candy lady being escorted off the property in handcuffs that I understood that no matter how much you trust your staff, you cannot turn a blind eye and hope for the best.
 It turns out that she used my family’s trust to embezzle hundreds of thousands of dollars over the years.
 I never found out why she stole from us.
 I only remember the betrayal and the deep sadness of my dad and grandparents who had started the company in the 50’s with the intention of building something with integrity that would sustain our family for generations.